Vbrawl/easypack/README.md

 - **EASYPACK_ROOT**: The root of a new package.
 When defined it's assumed we are creating a new package.
 - **EASYPACK_OUT**: Output path.
 When extracting it's a directory, when packing it's a filename.
 - **EASYPACK_ADDONS**: A comma separated list of specifically created .so files to be executed at package time.
 (The execution happens at the same order as the list is defined)
+- **EASYPACK_MOUNTPOINTS**: A comma separated list of files and the location they should have inside the package separated by a colon.
+(Example: my/assets/directory:assets,my/data/directory:data)

 # Runtime environment